MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Query-auto-refresh.md

  * When you create the query, you run it for the first time.
 As it runs, it uses data from the exact date range that you defined.

- * The query automatically runs again, once every week.
+ * The query automatically runs again, once for every time period that you selected (such as week or month).
 Each run coincides with the date on which Workplace Analytics refreshes mail and calendar data from Microsoft Exchange.

- * Each time the query runs automatically, its date range advances by one week.
-That is, its start date becomes one week later and its end date also becomes one week later.
+ * Each time the query runs automatically, its date range advances by one unit of the time period that you selected (such as week or month).
+That is,both its start date and its end date shift shift to a later date by the same amount of time.

- * Workplace Analytics will auto-refresh the query of the weekly schedule for one year. **[WHAT DOES THIS MEAN?]**

 ### Auto-refresh stop, restart, and expiration